wp-plugins/page-scroll-to-id/readme.txt

 = The page doesn't scroll to the very top =

 Your target element is probably not at the very top (check its position via your browser's developer tools).
 If your link has href value `#top` and no target with id `top` exists in your page, the plugin will automatically scroll the page to the very top (the position of the `body` tag).

+= How to prevent my fixed navigation menu overlapping the content? =

+Insert your menu selector in the Offset field in plugin settings.
+For example, if you have a fixed menu with id `navigation-menu`, set Offset to `#navigation-menu` in order to stop page scrolling below it and avoid overlapping your content.

+= Can I specify link specific offset values? =

+Yes, by adding the html attribute `data-ps2id-offset` to a link.
+For example, `<a href="#id" rel="m_PageScroll2id" data-ps2id-offset="100">link</a>` will offset scroll-to position by 100 pixels.
+You may also use the `ps2id` shortcode to create links with specific offsets, e.g. `[ps2id url='#id' offset='100']link[/ps2id]`.

 = Can I use the plugin to scroll an overflowed div? =